 The second cause of dog’s anal gland issues is food intolerance, most likely to wheat (gluten) and cooked protein.
-As highlighted in our popular Allergy in Dogs article, the majority of dogs are suspected to be intolerant to wheat gluten.
-This means they can not digest it and their immune system around their guts becomes affected.
+As highlighted in our popular Allergy in Dogs article, most dogs are suspected to be intolerant to wheat gluten.
+This means they can not digest it and the immune system around their guts becomes affected.
 This causes inflammation of the gut and the body trying to get rid of the problem as quickly as possible through the back door.
 This digesta is not well formed and is often soft to the point of being diarrhoea.
-However, wheat is not the only cost and I urge you, if your dog has recurring soft poos, you really need to address his diet.
+However, wheat is not the only cost, and I urge you, if your dog has recurring soft poos, you really need to address his diet.
 There are many reasons dry, ultra-processed food can produce bad stools in dogs, and they’re all addressed in our allergy article.

 The Cure To Anal Gland Issues In Dogs

 The cure to anal gland issues in dogs is two-fold.
-Firstly, the dog should not be fed any stool-loosening foods (indigestible plant fibre, wheat gluten, cooked protein, in other words, dry-food and pet store treats like dental sticks).
+Firstly, the dog should not be fed any stool-loosening foods (indigestible plant fibre, wheat gluten, cooked protein, in other words, dry food and pet store treats like dental sticks).
 Remove all these and feed a biologically appropriate fresh dog food.
 There is nothing like real, species-appropriate, raw dog food to create great stools in dogs.

 Once the bad stuff is removed and the good stuff is put in the dog’s stools will dry up a bit, becoming firmer and the dog should be able to express the anal glands normally.